samyarsadat/crypto_printer_v2/README.md

 **To test the printer, instead of typing `python3 crypto_printer_V2.py` type `python3 printertest.py`**

-# Modifing the code :
+# Modifying the code :
 ### Opening the code in the thonny python IDE :

 The thonny python IDE by default comes with Raspberry Pi OS.
 You can view, edit and run python codes with thonny.